The George Woodruff School of Mechanical Engineering

 Research Areas

-Prof. Qi’s research is in the broad field of nonlinear mechanics of active polymers with a focus on developing fundamental understanding of multi-field properties of active polymers and advancing their processing methods.
-He has made significant contributions at the intersection of nonlinear mechanics of polymers, additive manufacturing, and recycling to develop multifunctional active composites and structures and sustainable manufacturing.
+Prof. Qi’s research is in the broad field of nonlinear mechanics of active polymers with a focus on developing the fundamental understanding of their multi-field properties and advancing their processing methods.
+He has made significant contributions at the intersection of nonlinear mechanics of polymers, additive manufacturing (3D printing), and recycling to develop multifunctional materials/composites and structures and sustainable manufacturing.

 Summary of Major Works

 Active polymers, such as shape memory polymers (SMPs), liquid crystal elastomers, hydrogels, light-activated polymers (LAP), and dynamic covalent network polymers (or vitrimers), are at the forefront of materials research for multifunctional applications.
-They can generate large shape changes in response to environmental stimuli, such as heat, light, etc. The shape change of active polymers has inspired novel concepts for a plethora of applications, including morphing structures, programmable matter, actuators, and sensors.
+They can undergo large shape changes in response to environmental stimuli, such as heat and light.
+The shape-changing behavior of active polymers has inspired novel concepts for a wide range of applications, including morphing structures, programmable materials, actuators, and sensors.
 Their integration with 3D printing (or additive manufacturing) also leads to the birth of 4D printing.
-Dr. Qi has established an internationally recognized leading group in four areas 1) 4D printing; 2) multimaterial 3D printing techniques; 3) multiphysics modeling of active polymers; 4) polymer recycling.
+Dr. Qi has established an internationally recognized leading group in four areas: 1) 4D printing; 2) multimaterial 3D printing; 3) multiphysics modeling of active polymers; 4) polymer recycling.

 4D printing Recent developments in 3D printing enable the precise placement of multiple materials to create complex 3D configurations.
-This unprecedented design freedom has motivated a myriad of studies and applications to create heterogeneous engineered structures.
-Dr. Qi pioneered the concept of 4D printing, where the printed material/structure can change its shape after 3D printing, and time becomes the 4th dimension of the shape formation.
-In his 4D printing paper[1], which is the first journal paper in 4D printing field, he demonstrated this concept through printed active composites, in which the fiber material is an SMP.
-Since 2013, he has published about 100 papers in the 3D/4D printing area.
-His works on 4D printing were widely reported by public media (more than 100 reports), such as Design News, Physics News, Composites Today, and GizMag, NPR, and ABC, etc. A figure in his 2017 work [9] was included by Soft Matter in its promotional brochure in 2019.
+This unprecedented design freedom has motivated a myriad of studies and applications aimed at creating heterogeneous engineered structures.
+Dr. Qi pioneered the concept of 4D printing, in which the printed material/structure can change its shape after 3D printing, with time as the 4th dimension of shape formation.
+In his 4D printing paper [1], which is the first journal article in the 4D printing field, he demonstrated this concept through printed active composites, in which the fiber material was an SMP.
+Since 2013, he has published about 100 papers in the field of 3D/4D printing.
+His works on 4D printing were widely reported by public media (more than 100 reports), such as Design News, Physics News, Composites Today, and GizMag, NPR, and ABC, etc. A figure from his 2017 work [9] was included in Soft Matter’s promotional brochure in 2019.
 Today, 4D Printing has been identified as an emerging technology in the Gartner Technology Hype Cycle and has exploded worldwide as a new research and technology field with major funding initiatives by governments and industry in the US, Europe, and Asia.
 Recently, the 4D Printing Society was founded to bring together 4D Printing researchers from across the world.
 Because of his leadership in this field, the first in-person 4D printing conference was held at Georgia Tech in September 2023.

-Multimaterial 3D printing techniques One highly demanded area in 3D printing is to fabricate parts with different properties, or multimaterial 3D printing.
-This is very challenging due to the drastic difference in processing conditions for materials of different properties.
-Dr. Qi’s group is the leading group in developing multimaterial 3D printing techniques for polymers.
-They developed a multi-material multi-method (m4) 3D printer[10], which is the first one in the world.
-They also combined two different printing techniques, direct ink writing (DIW) and digit light processing (DLP) into one platform [11], by which they fabricated functional structures [12,13].
+Multimaterial 3D printing One highly demanded area in 3D printing is to fabricate parts with different properties, or multimaterial 3D printing.
+This is very challenging due to the significant differences in processing conditions across materials with different properties.
+Dr. Qi group is the leading group in developing multimaterial 3D printing techniques for polymers.
+They developed a multi-material, multi-method (m4) 3D printer [10], the first of its kind worldwide.
+They also combined two different printing techniques, direct ink writing (DIW) and digital light processing (DLP), into a single platform [11], enabling the fabrication of functional structures [12,13].
 Recently, they developed a novel single vat grayscale DLP (g-DLP) printing to create “multimaterial-like” parts [14, 15].
-This new technology represents a breakthrough as DLP printing is traditionally regarded as a single material printing approach.
-Currently, they are working on licensing the g-DLP technique to a small start-up company.
-In addition, the grayscale 3D printing is intensively pursued by researchers at different institutions, such as UT Austin, Sandia, etc.
+This new technology represents a breakthrough as DLP printing is traditionally regarded as a single-material printing approach.
+The g-DLP 3D printing method is actively pursued by researchers at various institutions, including UT Austin and Sandia.
+In addition, Toyota Research Institute of North America (TRINA) has adopted the g-DLP technique to investigate g-DLP 3D printing for fabricating functional structures for future mobility applications.

 NSF IUCRC SHAP3D SHAP3D (Science of Heterogeneous Additive Printing of 3D Materials) is an NSF Industry/University Collaborative Research Center (IUCRC) and was established in 2018 by three universities (U Mass Lowell (lead), U Conn, and GT).
-It is the only NSF IUCRC on additive manufacturing.
 It conducts pre-competitive research and fills the gap between typical NSF fundamental research and higher TRL centers such as American Make.
-The industrial members (including past members) include Stratasys, HP, Markforged, Desktop Metal, Raytheon, Boeing, AFRL, Army Soldier Center, Army Armaments Center, Sandia, Akita, etc. It has funded more than 50 projects.
+The industrial members (including past members) include Stratasys, HP, Markforged, Desktop Metal, Raytheon, Boeing, AFRL, Army Soldier Center, Army Armaments Center, Sandia, Akita, etc. It has funded more than 50 projects and trained more than 85 students and postdocs.
 It helped to increase the connections between university faculty and industry.
-The center just finished Phase I and is in Phase II.
+During Phase I of SHAP3D (2018-2025), innovations from the center were transitioned to industry partners for prototyping, manufacturing, and process monitoring.
+These include Fused Deposition of Multiple Materials (FD3M) to Triton, elastomer printing to Vibram, and foam printing to Hutchinson/AFRL.
+The center has entered in Phase II in 2024.

-Prof. Jerry Qi was the founding chair of the Mechanics of Soft Materials Technical Committee of Applied Mechanics Division (AMD) of ASME (2009), which is one of the most active technical committees in AMD.
+Prof. Jerry Qi was the founding chair of the Mechanics of Soft Materials Technical Committee of AMD of ASME (2009), which is one of the most active technical committees in AMD.
 He was also the vice chair (2007-2009) and chair (2009-2011) of the Mechanics of Time-Dependent Material Technical Division of the Society of Experimental Mechanics.
-Currently, he serves on editorial board of seven international journals.
-He is a member of Board of Directors for the Society of Engineering Science (SES).
-He is organizing the 2025 SES Annual Technical Conference, which will be held on 10/12/25-10/15/25 in Atlanta, GA.
-The 2025 SES conference is expected to have more than 1000 attendees.
-He is the co-chair of the 2026 Gordon Research Conference on Multifunctional Materials and Structures, which will be held 1/25/26-1/30/26.
+Currently, he serves on the editorial board of seven international journals.
+He also serves on the Board of Directors of SES.
+He is also the Vice President of SES and will be the President of SES in 2027.
+During his tenure on the Board of Directors of SES, he helped establish a new award, the Emmy Noether Medal, which recognizes a mid-career researcher in the field of engineering sciences for outstanding contributions in a cross-disciplinary and/or emerging area.
+He also helped establish Student and Postdoc Research awards, which will start in 2026.

 [1] Ge, Q., Qi, H.J., Dunn, M.L., Active materials by four-dimension printing, Applied Physics Letters, 2013, 103, 131901. https://doi.org/10.1063/1.4819837